fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/08-data-warehouse-analyze-data-in-a-warehouse.md

    ![](./Images/14.png)

-1. Locate the logo or icon associated with Copilot, then click on it to access its menu or interface.
+1. Locate the logo or icon associated with Copilot, then click on it to access its menu from the prompt guide.

    ![](./Images/15.png)